JabaDUDE/pomodoro-timer/README.md

 I've added the javascript and all buttons work!
 I'm extremely proud of this accomplishment because I encountered a problem with getting the clearInterval() to work so I could stop the timer.
 I learned quite a bit about how to use setInterval in conjunction with function calls and anonymous functions.

+# As of 06/27/22

+I've been having trouble with responsiveness and viewports when it came to the positioning of the actual time display.
+Spent the day adding media queries and planning new add-ons.

 ### Built With

 - Mobile-first workflow